simple4tests/simple4tests.github.io/index.md

 layout: default
 ---

-simple4tests aims to provide methodology and simple tools to support developers and testers while building maintainable and reliable automated tests
+## WebDriverInteractions

-### WebDriverInteractions is a set of functions you can integrate in your selenium test automation framework to manage automaticaly several technical stuff like waits, scrolling and much more
+WebDriverInteractions is a set of functions you can integrate in your selenium test automation framework to manage automaticaly several technical stuff like waits, scrolling and much more.

-### You have less to care about it, keeping the code clean and focused on the test purpose
+**You have less to care about it, keeping the code clean and focused on the test purpose**

 ![se](https://simple4tests.github.io/interactions-webdriver/assets/images/01_se.png)
 ![wdi](https://simple4tests.github.io/interactions-webdriver/assets/images/01_wdi.png)

-Additional infornation is available in [interactions-webdriver](https://github.com/simple4tests/interactions-webdriver) github repo
+For more information, see [the WebDriver Interactions documentation](https://simple4tests.github.io/interactions-webdriver/)

 ### Support or Contact
 Having trouble or questions?
 Contact us at simple4tests@gmail.com